CCMS-UCSD/GNPSDocumentation/docs/fileconversion.md

 !!! info "Supported Formats at GNPS"
 	GNPS supports mzXML, mzML, and mgf formats for analysis.
-Our tools do NOT support mzData, xml, raw, RAW, wiff, scan, d, and cdf formats.
+Our tools do NOT support mzData, xml, raw, RAW, wiff, scan, and d formats.
+The cdf format is supported only for GC-MS data.
 If some of your files are in these formats, please use the following guide to convert them to open formats supported by GNPS.

 ## Data Conversion (Super Easy)